-Keeping the theme from this post, here’s another article I came across from the non-volleyball world.
-This time it’s football (American).
-This news story is about the turnaround experienced by the Houston Texans during the 2015-16 season.
+Keeping the theme from this post, I came across another article from the non-volleyball world (unfortunately, no longer available online).
+Football (American) in particular.
+This news story was about the turnaround experienced by the Houston Texans during the 2015-16 season.
 They started the year 2-5 and were 8-7 at the time of its writing.
 Head coach Bill O’Brien attributed the turnaround to a change in training philosophy.

 “When it’s 11-on-11, it’s the players’ practice,” O’Brien explained on Monday.
 “The coaches, George and RAC, they’re on the side and they just signal the play in and the players practice.
 I think we made a decision to do that, so that we could help everybody understand what we were trying to do better because let the players figure it out.”